Fantom-foundation/go-opera/docs/api.rst

 The ``SocketProxy`` is simply a TCP server that accepts `SubmitTx` requests, and calls remote methods on the App through a JSON-RPC interface.
-The App is therefore expected to implement its own component to send out SubmitTx requests through TCP, and receive JSON-RPC messages from the remote Babble node.
+The App is therefore expected to implement its own component to send out SubmitTx requests through TCP, and receive JSON-RPC messages from the remote Lachesis node.

 The advantage of using a TCP interface is that it provides the freedom to implement the application in any programming language.
-The specification of the JSON-RPC interface is provided below, but here is an example of how to use our Go implementation, ``SocketBabbleProxy``, to connect to a remote Babble node.
+The specification of the JSON-RPC interface is provided below, but here is an example of how to use our Go implementation, ``SocketLachesisProxy``, to connect to a remote Lachesis node.

-Assuming there is a Babble node running with its proxy listening on ``127.0.0.1:1338`` and configured to speak to an App at ``127.0.0.1:1339`` (these are the default values):
+Assuming there is a Lachesis node running with its proxy listening on ``127.0.0.1:1338`` and configured to speak to an App at ``127.0.0.1:1339`` (these are the default values):